Jlisowskyy/Checkmate-Chariot/README.md

 ## Roadmap

 Progress in this repository may be slower due to demanding university duties.
-However, future plans include the incorporation of the following features:
+However, plans include the incorporation of the following features:

 - [x] Working UCI interface
 - [x] Rook and Bishop moves generation implemented and tested
 - [ ] Move generation implemented and well tested
-- [ ] Openning book implemented and collected
+- [ ] Opening book implemented and collected
 - [ ] Search algorithm implemented and well tested
 - [ ] Parallel implementation of search algorithm
 - [ ] Evaluation stage of the board implemented